drgrico/ImprovMate/README.md

 gcloud config get project
 gcloud config set project PROJECT_ID
 ```
-- The Cloud run service name should be `mystoryknight-be`.
+- The Cloud run service name should be `improvmate-be`.
-- The region is set to `[4] asia-northeast1`.
+- The region is set to `[19] europe-west12`.

 ### Frontend
 1. Navigate to the `frontend` directory